 We have a committed senior secured revolving credit facility (the "Revolving Facility") with CIBC as sole lender and as Administrative Agent.
 The total borrowing capacity under the Revolving Facility is \$30 million.
 The Revolving Facility matures on April 30, 2023 and may be used for general corporate purposes, including, but not limited to, capital expenditures, working capital requirements and/or certain acquisitions permitted under the Revolving Facility.
 Borrowings under the Revolving Facility may bear interest at US Base Rate or London Interbank Offered Rate ("LIBOR") plus applicable margin.
 Effective January 1, 2022, all references to LIBOR are replaced with the Secured Overnight Financing Rate ("SOFR").
 The Revolving Facility contains customary affirmative, negative and financial covenants, including restrictions on dividend payments while the Revolving Facility is drawn.
 A waiver of certain financial covenants was received on January 19, 2022 and is valid through December 31, 2022.
 Availability under the amended Revolving Facility is subject to a borrowing base effective January 19, 2022.
-As at June 30, 2022, there were \$nil outstanding borrowings under the Revolving Facility (December 31, 2021 - \$nil).
+As at September 30, 2022, there were \$nil outstanding borrowings under the Revolving Facility (December 31, 2021 - \$nil).
+Contingent upon close of the Transaction, all outstanding commitments under the Revolving Facility will be terminated.